matthias-reis/carda-gatsby/content/articles/2021/08/interview-with-felix-gebhard.md

 !["Zahn" – das Debütalbum von Zahn](/img/zahn-2-.jpg "\"Zahn\" – das Debütalbum von Zahn")

-The song "Pavian" is a study of the male species, human and/or anthropoid.
+According to the band, the song "Pavian" is a study of the male species, human and/or anthropoid.
 The strange rites of alpha-male leisure activities and/or sports.
 The driving, rhythm-based track's recurring beat is a memorable invitation for you to listen to the rest of the album right away.
 You can find it on all known streaming services, and there also is a vinyl edition available.

 ## A textbook example of a supergroup